 They have to engage in “discovery,” (which includes depositions, subpoenas, evaluations like a custody evaluation, interrogatories, requests for admission, requests for production of documents, etc.) to gather information and evidence so that they will be in a better negotiating position.
 So if parents can’t agree on a custody arrangement immediately, one of the next inquiries that they need to make is what information do I need that could help me determine whether to go forward, or whether to settle for something less than what I want.

 In Utah, every domestic case must be mediated at some point before trial.
 The court will not schedule trial unless it has been mediated first.
 However, there is nothing which indicates when it has to be mediated.
 It could be mediated before the petition was filed, just after the petition was filed or after the case has been pending for a year.
 When to mediate is a strategic decision the parties should consider carefully.
 Generally one may be ill advised to mediate unless they have some degree of leverage over the other side, either by having a good deal of information and evidence that supports their case, or they have done well at the temporary orders hearing, so they are in no rush to resolve the case.

 Let’s suppose a parent has been awarded temporary custody and they are receiving temporary child support.
 Time is on their side.
 That gives them a significant advantage because temporary orders have a way of becoming permanent, just because the temporary order develops a “status quo.”
 It solidifies who has primary caretaker status.
 So if you can’t reach an agreement, you decide what information is needed or if there is a different way to gain leverage so that you can either renegotiate with the other side or be in an advantageous position at trial.

 For more information on Parenting Plans In Utah, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.